konflux-ci/build-definitions/task/tkn-bundle/0.2/README.md

 them as a Tekton Bundle to the image repository, name and tag specified by the `IMAGE` parameter.

+The task also adds annotations to the Tekton bundle.

 ## Input Parameters

 The task supports the following input parameters.